kisom/kyleisom.net-archive/body.md

 way, I ended up pulling this off pretty quickly, so it is a bit rough but it works (as long as Google Translate works...)

+* [libdaemon](https://github.com/kisom/libdaemon): libdaemon is a lightweight
+daemon framework for OpenBSD.
+It provides facili- ties for logging and a signal handler to enable graceful shutdown, as well as file locking to ensure that only a single copy of a given daemon is running at a time.
+Currently, libdaemon is not threaded.
+Ports to other POSIX-based operating systems may occur in the future, depending on whether I need a daemon framework on that platform.

 * [irssi scripts](https://github.com/kisom/irssi-scripts): scripts for irssi.
 This includes a couple of scripts that I find useful: *xosd*, an XOSD-based notification script and *geojoin*, a GeoIP lookup script for IRC joins.